DineshKumarV-2001/Data-Engineer-Project/README.md

 - Spark SQL
 - Spark ML (for imputation)
 - Google Cloud Bucket

-## How to Run
-1. Set up Dataproc cluster with provided configuration
-2. Download dataset using the curl command
-3. Run the notebook cells sequentially

 ## Key Insights
 - Identified top-selling products and high-value customers